 Signs of Moisture in HVAC Ducts: Early Warning Signs Homeowners Should Watch For

-This guide explains the most common signs of moisture in HVAC ducts, what those signs typically mean, and when they suggest a larger problem.
+This guide explains the most common signs of moisture in HVAC ducts, what those signs usually mean, and when they suggest a larger problem.
 If you are unsure whether moisture in your home may be coming from ductwork or another hidden source, you may also benefit from reviewing this broader guide on how to find hidden moisture in different areas of your home.

 What Moisture in HVAC Ducts Usually Looks Like